Chevrolet - Makine

 Desk Search

-Over a 10-day period, nearly 40 random physical surveys were conducted among dealership visitors to gather initial data on the demographic profile and user interests related to the product and brand.
+Over 10 days, we conducted nearly 40 random surveys among dealership visitors to gather initial data on their demographic profiles and product- and brand-related user interests.

-This initial approach allowed for a more precise view of the target audience and the development of initial design hypotheses, aligning strategic decisions with real user expectations.
+This initial approach clarified the target audience and helped us develop preliminary design hypotheses, ensuring that strategic decisions aligned with user expectations.

-8 individual virtual interviews (one-on-one) were conducted via the Zoom platform, focused on deepening customer perceptions.
-Through conversations and open-ended questions, we sought to understand users' opinions, expectations, and general thinking regarding their experience with the brand.
+Eight individual virtual interviews (one-on-one) were conducted via Zoom to deepen customer perceptions.
+Through conversations and open-ended questions, we aimed to understand users' opinions, expectations, and overall perceptions of their experience with the brand.

-WhatsApp is the preferred means of interaction, both for inquiries and for follow-ups during purchasing process.
+• WhatsApp is the preferred channel for inquiries and follow-ups throughout the purchasing process.

-Users make more than one fisical visit before purchase.
+• Users make more than one physical visit before purchase.

-These actions allowed us to evaluate the current customer experience, identifying frustrations, pain points, and opportunities for improvement.
-These findings made it possible to prioritize key features and align them with real user needs.
+We evaluated the current customer experience to identify frustrations, pain points, and opportunities for improvement.
+This analysis enabled us to prioritize and align key features with user needs.

 Construction of structure

-The client's business objectives also influenced the prioritization and final grouping of the cards, ensuring that the architecture was aligned with both the business logic and the user experience.
+The client's business objectives played a crucial role in prioritizing and finalizing the card groupings.
+This ensured that the architecture was consistent with business logic while enhancing the user experience.

 Design

-Every detail was carefully considered to preserve the brand's essence and respect its institutional aesthetic.
-The palette (yellow, with grays and black) also helped create the brand's touch of elegance and modernity.
+Every detail was carefully considered to preserve the brand's essence while respecting its institutional aesthetic.
+The color palette, featuring yellow, gray, and black, added a touch of elegance and modernity to the brand.

-The work followed the parameters and limitations of the HubSpot platform (the client notified us almost at the end of the design process :P ).
-The tool operates under a drag-and-drop system and has code limitations, which forced me to redesign within certain technical rules and adapt components and items to achieve a visually appealing and functional result without affecting the compatibility.
+The project followed the parameters and limitations of the HubSpot platform, which the client informed us about only toward the end of the design process.
+The platform uses a drag-and-drop system with certain restrictions on code.
+This required me to redesign elements within specific technical guidelines, ensuring components and items were adapted to achieve an aesthetically pleasing, functional result without compromising compatibility.

-To achieve this, I relied a lot on images as the main resource.
-I also applied subtle details such as shadows, thin borders, and color filters to backgrounds that helped separate sections and create more dynamism in the visuals.
+To accomplish this, I relied heavily on images as my primary resource.
+I also incorporated subtle details, such as shadows, thin borders, and background color filters.
+These elements helped differentiate sections and add more dynamism to the visuals.

-Throughout the process, I took great care regarding the integration of images and external components across different device sizes.
-We knew HubSpot could behave differently across formats, especially on mobile, so we optimized proportions, spacing, and styles to ensure the experience remained consistent across all screens.
+I carefully integrated images and external components for various device sizes during the process.
+We understood that HubSpot could display differently depending on the format, especially on mobile devices.
+Therefore, we optimized proportions, spacing, and styles to ensure a consistent experience across all screens.

 *HubSpot is a CRM (Customer Relationship Management) focused on inbound marketing.
-Designed for business growth, it offers diverse functions for marketing, sales, design, operations, and more.
+Designed for business growth, it offers a range of functions for marketing, sales, design, operations, and more.